Common questions about the REALM Framework, how it works, and how to get started.

 A SOUL file is the Character Card translated into first person — the system prompt that the AI agent reads when it starts.
 It defines who the agent is, how it thinks, how it communicates, what it decides alone, and what it brings to the Player.
 The SOUL file references the Class Sheet and adds only what is unique to that specific Character.

-Solopreneurs and small founders already using AI agents in daily operations.
-Hybrid teams where humans and agents work side by side.
+Solopreneurs and side hustlers who want to build their company of one with AI agents — from zero or from an existing setup that needs structure.
+People with a business idea and no budget to hire who want to build it right from day one.
 Operators who think in systems, structure, and iteration.
 Anyone who has tried Scrum, Kanban, or similar frameworks and felt they did not fit an AI-augmented team.
-It is not built for large enterprises seeking a SaaS platform, teams not yet using agents, or people looking for a quick productivity hack.
+It is not built for large enterprises seeking a SaaS platform, or people looking for a quick productivity hack.

 The Player sets direction.
 The Hunter finds information.
 The Mage analyzes it.
 The Bard creates content.
 The Warrior executes defined tasks.
 The Cleric coordinates everything.
 All output is written back to the Codex.
 Not every Quest uses every Class, and the order varies — but this is the general pattern.